eltoncampos1/NPS-api/README.md

 ## About The Project

-The project is an application (The NPS® or Net Promoter Score is a metric developed to measure customer loyalty levels, created in 2003 by Bain & Company consultant, Fred Reichheld, in collaboration with Satmetrix).
+The project is an NPS application (The NPS® or Net Promoter Score is a metric developed to measure customer loyalty levels, created in 2003 by Bain & Company consultant, Fred Reichheld, in collaboration with Satmetrix).

 ## Functional Rules